 Copyright 2010 ACM 1-58113-000-0/00/0010 …$15.00.

-We propose Contact Augmented Reality (cAR), a simple and relatively unexplored form of AR for transparent display mobiles. cAR renders virtual content over physical artefacts directly underneath and in contact with the display such as maps, forms or books.
+We propose Contact Augmented Reality (cAR), a simple and relatively unexplored form of AR for transparent display mobiles. cAR renders virtual content over physical artefacts directly underneath and in contact with the display, such as maps, forms or books.
 This direct contact provides spatial alignment between the display and the object, avoiding the parallax problem and the need for head and gaze tracking.
 Moreover, spatial alignment simplifies the registration, rendering and interaction complexities of mobile AR [4, 6].
 Registration is reduced to identifying the current object and calculating the relative 2D location and orientation of the device.
 Rendering does not require perspective corrections.
 Interaction does not face the binocular parallax problem.